Table of contents:

 One of the things that distinguish Mexicans from other nationalities is their passion.
 You can see it at the stadiums, in concert halls, and, of course, during Lucha libre.

 Thousands of visitors can come to those matches after a casual working day.
 But they come not only to watch the game.
 Mexicans want to wind up some stress and relieve the pressure.
-The outcome of the match normally means nothing to most of them.
+The outcome of the match typically means nothing to most of them.

 🤼 Enjoy a have fun with our Lucha Libre Mexico Tours: